isaacaskew/docs/en/development/routing.rst

-Once defined, this route will match ``/articles/2007/02/01``, ``/articles/2004/11/16``, handing the requests to the index() actions of their respective controllers, with the date parameters in ``$this->request->params``.
+Once defined, this route will match ``/articles/2007/02/01``, ``/articles/2004/11/16``, handing the requests to the ``index()`` actions of their respective controllers, with the date parameters in ``$this->request->params``.

-There are several route elements that have special meaning in CakePHP, and should not be used unless you want the special meaning
+There are several route elements that have special meaning in CakePHP, and should not be used unless you want the special meaning:

 * ``controller`` Used to name the controller for a route.
 * ``action`` Used to name the controller action for a route.